 Materials and Reliability in Oil Sands (MARIOS)

-In 2009, InnoTech Alberta launched a new industry-directed consortium, Materials and Reliability in Oil Sands (MARIOS), to tackle industry-wide maintenance and reliability issues.
+Materials and Reliability in Oil Sands (MARIOS) is a program which tackles industry-wide maintenance and reliability issues.

 The goal of MARIOS is to develop knowledge and validate technologies to significantly reduce downtime, and improve operational reliability and productivity in the oil sands industry.